ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR011-defining-a-request-pipeline.md

 ```

 where `run` would call into a chain of `run` functions (not shown in the code).
-In tests, we can still bypass the request pipeline and call `runAsync` functions
+In tests, we could bypass the request pipeline and call `runAsync` functions
 directly, allowing us to easily switch out dependencies.

 Client code would call `RequestPipeline.run`, passing in the appropriate
 request.

 MediatR elegantly achieves this behavior by tapping into the .NET dependency
-injection (DI) container, which in .NET has effectively become an application
+injection (DI) container, which in .NET is effectively an application wide
-wide service locator.
+service locator.

 We'd also have to define a return type of `run` to support every request.
 No
 good return type come to mind, short of copying MediatR interfaces, which isn't